balbasty/jitfields/README.md

 **/!\ This is very experimental**

 - I am implementing the GPU version of the algorithms in pure CUDA, which is compiled just-in-time by `cupy`.
-- I am implementing the CPU version with `numba`, which also gets just-in-time compiled.
+- I am implementing the CPU version of the algorithms in pure C++, which gets just-in-time compiled by `cppyy`.

-I am not yet very happy with the performance of the numba code. `cython` with (simple) pre-compilation may be more efficient.

-Here's what's implemented so far:
+Note that currently, the CPU implementation is single-threaded.
+I do plan to implement a multi-threaded parallel loop in the near future.

+## Implemented so far

+### Known bugs

+- `spline_coeff` segfaults when the input shape is too small compared to the spline order

-## CPU and GPU
+### CPU and GPU

 ```python
 euclidean_distance_transform(x, dim=None, vx=1, dtype=None)